 Working closely with institutions such as Universities, Schools, Prisons, Health, Charities and faith establishments.

-Challenging terrorist ideology by working closely with other local and national agencies, partners and our communities
+Challenging terrorist ideology by working visit this page closely with other local and national agencies, partners and our communities

 The Prevent Engagement Team of officers and police staff aim to encourage discussion ensuring that terrorism is prevented from taking root in our communities.
 They support the wider engagement activities already taking place in schools, places of worship and community groups.